romario076/Live-Twitter-Sentiment-App/README.md

 Store them in local database, and then creates a dashbord with live charts.

 ### Availble:
-* Historical scatter chart.
+* Historical scatter moving average chart.
 With dynamic historical window size.
-* Pie chart, which shows positive/negative partition.
+* Pie chart, which shows positive/negative partition by count.
 Also availble to control historical period.
 * Live table with tweets.
 * Possible to change list of 'key words', in Config.py